- About Us

 Testing and Inspection Methods

 Insulation removal is the most labor-intensive, expensive CUI detection method.
 Nondestructive testing (NDT) methods are more effective for monitoring pipe and tank conditions.
-Our NDT professionals can conduct preliminary visual inspections to determine which inspection method is ideal for your equipment.
+Our NDT professionals can conduct preliminary visual testing and inspections to determine which inspection method is ideal for your equipment.

 Our radiometric profiler is a portable system that uses a low-level radiographic source.
 The handheld system attaches to a c-arm and estimates wall thickness using changes in density.
 This method produces quick and cost-effective results without setting off radiation meters attached to tanks or requiring radiation barricades.